 At the request of Chair Becker, Commissioner Grefenberg presented the draft report from this group including the preamble or cover memorandum from him and Commissioner Manke; a reprint of the goals and strategies approved by the CEC in November of 2014 related to the current notification process; and the Task Force six-page report itself.
-Commissioner Grefenberg asked for the Commission's approval tonight, noting subsequent review by the Planning Commission next month for approval, and then both Commissions would forward the report and its recommendations to the City Council.
+Commissioner Grefenberg asked for the Commission's approval by the CEC-tonight, noting subsequent review by at-the next-Planning Commission next month for approval, and then both Commissions would forwarding the report and its recommendations to the City Council.

-Commissioner Grefenberg reviewed various sections of the report in detail, including notification processes beyond just zoning and land use issues and the notification of rental and business tenants.
-Commissioner Grefenberg reviewed recommendations of the task force for "extraordinary" notification strategies and how to define those situations, as well as asking the Community Development Department's staff to review open house and/or public hearing notice language to make sure it was understandable for laypersons.
+Commissioner Grefenberg reviewed various sections of the report in detail, including notification processes beyond just zoning or and land use issues; involving and the notification of rental and business tenants.
+Commissioner Grefenberg reviewed recommendations of the task force for "extraordinary" notification strategies and how to define those situations; as well as asking the Community Development Department's staff to review open house and/or public hearing notice language to make sure it was clear understandable for laypersons to understand.

-Commissioner Manke advised that her basic understanding of this review was that the City had been doing an extraordinary job above and beyond statutory notification requirements.
+Commissioner Manke advised that her basic understanding of this review was that the eCity had been doing an extraordinary job above and beyond statutory or other\notification requirements.
 Commissioner Manke noted that this made it easy for the task force to pick out just a few things that could help provide residents with a better understanding.

-Chair Becker noted that the feedback had been constant that Community Development Director Bilotta and City Planner Paschke were doing a great work supporting the task force.
+Chair Becker noted that the feedback had been constant that Community Development Director Bilotta and City Planner Paschke were doing a great job work with notifications supporting the task force.